Cray-HPE/docs-csm/operations/iuf/workflows/slingshot_management_network_switch_updates.md

 **`NOTE`** This subsection is only required if a new version of the HPE Slingshot product is being installed by IUF.

-Instructions to perform HPE Slingshot switch firmware updates are provided in the "Update switch firmware for CSM" section of the _HPE Slingshot Administration (S-9007)_.
+Instructions to perform HPE Slingshot switch firmware updates are provided in the "Update switch firmware for CSM" section of the _HPE Slingshot Administration Guide (S-9007)_.

 Once this step has completed: